African-American woman sewing

 About this item

-In the 1850s, portrait painter George Fuller (1822-1884) of Deerfield, Massachusetts, traveled through South Carolina, Georgia, and Alabama sketching enslaved people and plantation life.
-His images provide a rare glimpse of slavery in the Deep South before the Civil War (1861-1865.)
-This drawing is one of three Fuller made of the interior of housing for enslaved people on a plantation.
+George Fuller (1822-1884) of Deerfield, Massachusetts, traveled through much of the American south, including South Carolina, Georgia, and Alabama in the 1850s.
+Working as a portrait painter, Fuller also made numerous sketches of slaves and plantation slave life he observed on his travels.
+These images provide a rare glimpse of slavery in the Deep South in the decade before the Civil War (1861-1865.)
+This drawing is one of three Fuller sketches of the interior of slave quarters on a southern plantation.
+The enslaved woman in the sketch is making or mending a shirt.
+Note the Fuller’s careful attention to details such as the woman’s dress, the iron pots in the fireplace, and the meager furniture.

 Related Items